Key terms at a glance

 Two ideas help you understand Specnote: Backward and Forward.
 These aren't buttons or switches on a screen — they name "which direction you're working in."

-- Backward verification — working backward from code you've already built to pull out scenarios and verify them.
+- Backward verification — working backward from code you've already built to pull out tests and verify them.
 This is the flow for confirming that a running app works the way it was planned.
 It's Specnote's main use.

 To say it again: both are terms that describe concepts.
 You don't flip a mode anywhere — just know them as names for the direction of your work.